 The Wisconsin Department of Public Instruction and the Colorado Department of Education collaborated with the Wisconsin Historical Society to identify connections and correlations between the Common Core State Standards and the National History Day Program.

-Several teachers from across the country contributed to National History Day to create the teacher resource packets below.
-Included are a variety of assignments, handouts, research skills activities, tracking tools and rubrics.
-They are provided below in the form of a Word document and can be edited to best fit your classroom needs.
+Below, you can access a variety of assignments, handouts, research skills activities, tracking tools, and rubrics.
+They are provided as Word documents and can be edited to best fit your classroom needs.

 • One-on-one mentorship with a seasoned National History Day Alabama teacher